teddybugs/PHPCURLDownloader/README.md

 **attachment.php?attachmentid=823974&d=1320428753**

-and will download the content to your server.
+and will download the content to your server (current only saving .jpg attachment).

 ----------